rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

      ssh-agent [-c | -s] -k
 ```

-In this exercise you will learn how to configure the agent such that you wont have to type in your passphrase every time you want to connect to another system using public-key authentication.
+In this exercise you will learn how to configure the agent so that you wont have to type in your passphrase every time you want to connect to another system using public-key authentication.

 1. Ensure you are logged into your local system as the user *ying*.